Request a DemoLog In(844) 692-0626

 Professional performing construction data analysis on tablet with a jobsite in the background

-In the construction industry today, data is being collected constantly — on phones, on computers and tablets, by cameras — and even on some of the devices used to perform construction work.
-If a general contractor (GC) isn’t monitoring and leveraging that information by using data analytics, they’re missing out on information — and may be making decisions that are less informed than they should be.
+In today’s construction industry, data is being collected daily—on phones, on computers and tablets, by cameras and even on some of the devices used to perform construction work.
+If a general contractor (GC) isn’t monitoring and leveraging that information by using data analytics, they’re missing out on critical information—and may be making decisions that are less informed than they should be.

-Data analytics can be defined as the process of examining raw data to uncover patterns, draw conclusions and identify actionable insights.
-Analytics provide real-time information and feedback on how well construction companies are performing across various projects, tasks and processes.
+Data analytics can be defined as the process of examining data to uncover patterns, draw conclusions and identify actionable insights.
+Analytics provide information and feedback on how well construction companies are performing across various projects, tasks, and processes.

 Table of contents